Atepir/DontStealMyCode-DSMC-console-web-code-encrypter/dontstealmycode/README.md

-# Initial commit
+# dsmc python module

-I will try to perform a python-based console & web service which allow to encrypt and decrypt code to avoid code stealing of all kinds.
+dsmc (DontStealMyCode) is a python-based complete "framework" to encrypt and decrypt code or whatever file you want.
+Please the global repository for further details.

-I go on the base of a pseudo "two factors authentification" which will encrypt each character of the uploaded code in another character with an apparent randomly generated password but really chosen by the user.
+## Installation

-Let's go on the backend !
+`pip install dsmc`

-[INFO] Backend done !
-Second commit !
+or

-[INFO] Taking test in Examples folder
+clone the repository via git `git clone https://github.com/Atepir/DontStealMyCode-DSMC-console-web-code-encrypter/dontstealmycode`

-## I. [COMMANDS] Tests run
+## I. Tests run
 ### 1. dsmc as a python file
 ##### a.
 Encrypting and decrypting the Haskell example
 Encrypting